Saravanansj/My-ML-Project-2/README.md

 - **Safety-critical decision making**

 ## Disclaimer
-The solutions in this project are provided based on my knowledge and references from online sources.
+The solutions and implementations in this project are provided based on my knowledge and online references.
-They may not be fully complete or entirely correct.
+They may not be fully correct or complete, so please **review and verify them before use**.

-Please **review, verify, and use them according to your own understanding**.
-If you find any mistakes or improvements, feel free to open an **Issue** or share your feedback.
-Thank you!
+Feedback, suggestions, reports of mistakes, and ideas for improvement are always welcome to help enhance the project.

 ##**Introduction**